amit08255/function-intercept/README.md

 Once any intercepter function returns `false`, the procedure will stop invoking immediately, if a `before` intercepter returns `false`, not only all the following intercepters will stop invoking, but the main function will also return (`void`) immediately without invoking.
-Apart from this, you can whenever you want throw an error to stop the procedure.
+Apart from that, you can whenever you want throw an error to stop the procedure.

 ```javascript